Innovate on the Run: The Competing Demands of Modern Leadership

 Click here to take our current Employee Engagement survey.

-Innovation is at the heart of discussions about competitiveness and sustainable success.
-Despite the hype and continuous dissection, innovation remains a mystery to most organizations.
+L eadership through innovation is at the heart of discussions about competitiveness and sustainable success.
+Despite the hype and continuous dissection, leadership through innovation remains a mystery to most organizations.
 What is it?
 Who owns it?
 How can an organization reap its rewards?
 How can individual leaders nurture it?

 This report focuses primarily on the last question.
 As organizations rely on leaders at all levels to execute strategy and manage the day-to-day business, they also task them with innovation – sometimes as a core part of their job, most often in addition to their many other duties.
 To explore the challenges and best practices for leading innovation, we reviewed multiple BlessingWhite workplace studies, analyzed leadership assessment data from a wide range of clients, spoke with experts, and conducted interviews with line and HR leaders from a diverse mix of industries.